CodeReclaimers/neat-python/docs/module_summaries.rst

     Exception called if an activation function being added is invalid according to the `validate_activation` function.

+    .. versionchanged:: 0.91-github
+      Base of exception changed to more-precise TypeError.

   .. py:function:: validate_activation(function)

     Checks to make sure its parameter is a function that takes a single argument.